open-edge-insights/eii-azure-bridge/README.md

 ## Supported EII Services

-Below is a list of services supported by the EII Azure Bridge:
+Below is a list of services supported by the Azure Bridge:

 * Video Ingestion
 * Video Analytics